mrsalt/me/resume-short.md

   * Club helped students realize academic, social, and career goals.
   * I developed a fully functional graphical RISK game.
 Members of the club submitted code libraries which battled each other.
 Winners received prizes from local sponsor (Staples).

-*This is a somewhat condensed version of my full resume which you can find [here](resume-full.md).
-I deleted several projects, bullet-points, and a personal section*.
+*This is a condensed version of my full resume which you can find [here](resume-full.md).
+I deleted many projects, jobs, and a personal section*.